therapist, health coach, & personal trainer

 This relief didn't happen right away, but over time it was as if a heavy, dark veil began to dissolve until it was completely gone.
 What I felt, and still feel, is a sense of wellbeing, a wellness that I didn't even know was possible, let alone something I could have as my new normal.

-It took me years to figure this out.
 It was an odyssey of starts and stops.
 I spent a lot of time and a lot money looking for that "magic bullet" that would "cure" me once and for all.
 Guess what?
 This was totally the wrong attitude to have.
-My strong attachment to the idea of a quick fix is ironically why it took me a decade to find my true wellness.
+My attachment to the idea of a quick fix is ironically why it took me a decade to feel better.
 The metaphor I learned in childhood finally sunk in-- it's the tortoise, not the hare that wins the race.

 This lesson has since become my philosophy: the choices you make daily can either be like compound interest-- building you a solid wellness bank account or your choices can have the opposite effect-- depleting your reserves, leading to emotional and physical illness.